keboola/keboola-as-code-templates/thoughtspot-ecommerce-shopify/v0/src/README.md

 # THOUGHTSPOT-ECOMMERCE-SHOPIFY

-This is an end to end flow which is getting data from Shopify and transform them so you can use them for visualisation in your BI tool or anywhere you want.
+This is an end to end flow which is getting data from Shopify and transform them so you can use them for visualisation in spotApp.

 ## Steps to make:
 1. Setting up shopify extractor: adding credentials